INDUSTRIAL DESIGN

 • Itching / scratching the tattoo

 It is normal for your tattoo to be tender and slightly swollen along the lines immediately after.
-In a few days the swelling should go down and it will scab over. the scabs will be itchy but again, resist the urge to scratch!
-You could pull ink out from the skin with the scabs.
+In a few days the swelling should go down and it will scab over.
+The scabs will be itchy, resist the urge to scratch.
+You can damage the tattoo by pulling scabs.

 Please keep an eye out for any of the following, as they are all signs of an infected tattoo: